Forensic limnology: Diatom testing

 Materials taken from victims, suspects, or the crime scene can be tested to match locations of where the samples derived.

-In order to use diatom testing there are some guidelines that scientists must follow.
-To get a more accurate result there must be at least 20 diatoms in a 100 microliter sample.
+In order to use diatom testing, there are some guidelines that scientists must follow.
+To get a more accurate result, there must be at least 20 diatoms in a 100 microliter sample.
 When dealing with testing on a human body, having five complete diatoms from more than two different organs will also give a positive diagnosis.
 Samples are taken from bone marrow, lung, spleen, liver, kidney, brain tissue, or from the area where the crime was discovered or occurred.
-There are a number of different extraction methods, the most commonly used are "acid digestion" methods, which use a strong acid, such as nitric or sulfuric acid, to dissolve all organic materials, leaving behind the diatom frustules to be analyzed.
+There are a number of different extraction methods; the most commonly used are "acid digestion" methods, which use a strong acid, such as nitric or sulfuric acid, to dissolve all organic materials, leaving behind the diatom frustules to be analyzed.

-When diatom testing on an organic sample scientists use phase contrast microscopy.
-While observing the diatoms are tallied and organized based on their different species.
-The ratio of specific specimen of diatoms in the water will have a similar ratio to the sample that is taken from the site where the diatoms were transferred.
+When testing for diatoms on an organic sample, scientists use phase contrast microscopy.
+While observing, the diatoms are tallied and organized based on their different species.
+The ratio of a specific specimen of diatoms in the water will have a similar ratio to the sample that is taken from the site where the diatoms were transferred.
 Scientists use this to match materials and people to specific locations at a crime scene.
-A diatom database (started in 2006) can be used as the "fingerprint system" for diatoms: a computer identifies diatoms to species based on shape and color characteristics.
+A diatom database (started in 2006) can be used as the "fingerprint system" for diatoms: a computer identifies diatoms to the species based on shape and color characteristics.
 However, as of 2012, the database was not complete and was not used in courts.